canorve/GALFITools/docs/api.rst

 To comprehensively comprehend the invocational mechanics, it is advisable to reference the Python scripts located in the directory "src/galfitools/shell/commands_*.py".
-These scripts serve as exemplars, illustrating the precise syntax and methodologies for calling the respective routines.
+These scripts serve as examples, illustrating the precise syntax and methodologies for calling the respective routines.
 Analyzing these scripts aids in the assimilation of the necessary syntax